Christmas Day: It is forever full of surprises

 It wasn’t about anything medical at all.

-And that’s my goal for Christmas Day 2017; to be mindful.
+And that’s my goal for Christmas Day every year; to be mindful.

 Life is made up of millions of individual moments.
 So much of life is “going through the motions”, but a day like Christmas Day encourages us to stop and take those moments in, to be there, present, experiencing and feeling the emotions of what is happening in and around us.